Borealis (company): Innovation

 Borealis employs over 500 people in research and development.
-There are two research centres in Sweden and Finland, as well as the European Innovation Headquarters in Linz, Austria.
+There are two research centres in Sweden and Finland, as well as the International Innovation Headquarters in Linz, Austria.
 In the latter, 300 experts from 30 different nations work on the implementation of new ideas.
-In 2019 Borealis filed a total of 179 new patent priority applications, which is more than any other Austrian company.
+In 2023, Borealis filed 128 new priority patent applications, once again ranking as number one top filer in the European Patent Index 2023.
+In total, Borealis’ extensive patent portfolio consists of approximately 8,900 granted patents and approximately 3,200 patent applications through to the end of 2023.

 History

 Borealis was founded in 1994 by the merging of the petrochemical interests of Finnish Oil company Neste and the Norwegian oil company Statoil (now renamed Equinor).
-In 1998 the petrochemicals sector of OMV was included; OMV and IPIC took over the 50% business share of Neste.
-In 2005 Statoil gave up its share of Borealis and one year later, in June 2006, the headquarters was relocated from Copenhagen to Vienna.
-Mubadala, through its holding company, owns 64% of the company, with the remaining 36% owned by OMV, an integrated, international oil and gas company.
+In 1998, the petrochemicals sector of OMV was included; OMV and IPIC took over the 50% business share of Neste.
+In 2005, Statoil gave up its share of Borealis and one year later, in June 2006, the headquarters was relocated from Copenhagen to Vienna.
+Since autumn 2020, OMV owns 75% of the shares and the Abu Dhabi National Oil Company (ADNOC) owns the remaining 25%.
+In July 2023, the nitrogen business of Borealis, including fertilisers, melamine and technical nitrogen products, was sold to Agrofert.